 Myth no.2: Entire Data is Needed

 For example, incorrectly tagged photos and videos can create a lot of difference between what you see and the reality.
 Hence, in order to make the data look sensible, you need to throw away the useless and incorrect data.

 Myth no. 3: Offers Certainty

-No matter the volume of Big Data you have, it is not going to help you figure out absolutely everything including the external variables that are not in your control.
-It can just provide a glimpse of the present and near future, which in turn will bring down the level of uncertainty or associated risks with executing on a decision.
-Those who think that Real-Time Big Data is all about completely eliminating the aspect of uncertainty from business, they need to think again…hard.
+No matter the volume of Big Data you have, it cannot comprehend the external variables that are not in your control.
+It can help you get a glimpse of the present and near future, which in turn will bring down the level of uncertainty or associated risks with executing on a decision.
+Those who think that Real-Time Big Data is all about completely eliminating the aspect of uncertainty from business, they need to think again, think hard.

-Companies can definitely carry out analysis of petabytes of unorganized or unstructured data to get a better understanding of customer sentiments.
+Companies do carry out analysis of petabytes of unorganized or unstructured data to get a better understanding of customer sentiments.
 Nevertheless, it should not be confused with the elimination of variability; you would still find it there.
 You will still have to deal with the ups and downs of business.

 Myth no. 4: Big Data Isn’t Here to Stay Forever

 It is a myth, when you think that granular or unstructured data is always better.
 Depending on the granular data is like predicting the outcome of a football match based on the individual performance of a player during the first quarter.
 If you crawl web data from websites on real time basis, it won’t be of great use unless you retrieve the old data as well.
 Well, web scraping is a technique to extract data from websites, and it is quite similar to that of web indexing.
 It is so popular that in 2013 it was figured out that web scraping accounted for 23 percent of the entire web traffic.